Legendrian skein algebras and Hall algebras: Fukaya categories of surfaces

 If either $p_1(L_0)$ is not transverse to $p_1(L_1)$ or both $L_0$ and $L_1$ have boundary, then it is necessary to perturb $L_0$ as graded Legendrian curve, which is equivalent to perturbing its projection to $S$ by a Hamiltonian diffeomorphism.
 In particular this is always necessary when $L_0=L_1$.
 Up to quasi-isomorphism, the resulting complex is independent of the choice of perturbation.
 Let us describe how to perturb near the boundary, first for objects in $\mc{F}^{\vee}$.
 Endpoints of $L_0$ in $N\times \RR$ should be moved by a small amount along $\partial S$ in the direction of the natural induced orientation on the boundary.
 For $\mc F$ there are two cases, depending on whether the component of $\partial S$ is question contains points of $N$ or not.
 In the former case move the endpoint of $L_0$ along $\partial S\setminus N$ past any endpoints of $L_1$.
 In the latter case it is better to enlarge $S$ to a non-compact surface $\widehat{S}$ as follows.
 The backward flow of the vector field $Z$ provides an identification of an open neighborhood of $\partial S$ with $\partial S\times [0,\varepsilon)$ for $\epsilon>0$ sufficiently small and under which $\theta$ takes the from $e^{-t}\theta|_{\partial S}$.
 Replacing $\partial S\times [0,\varepsilon)$ by $\partial S\times (-\infty,\varepsilon)$ we obtain a non-compact surface $\widehat{S}$ with 1-form $\hat{\theta}$, the \textit{completion} of $(S,\theta)$, which has infinite ends modeled on the standard half-cylinder.
 Extend the curves to $\widehat{S}\times \RR$ so that the projection to $\widehat{S}$ is invariant under the flow outside a compact subset.
 When computing morphisms, perturb $L_0$ by a Hamiltonian function of the form $t^2$ along the infinite ends, see Figure~\ref{fig_wrapping}, c.f. \cite{aaeko}.

 At this point we have only used the projections of the curves to $S$.
 One way in which we can use the Legendrian lifts is to define an $\RR$-filtration on $\Hom$-spaces, by declaring $\Hom\left((L_0,E_0),(L_1,E_1)\right)_{\geq\beta}$ to be generated by those intersection points with $z_0-z_1\geq\beta$, where $z_i$ is the $z$-coordinate of $L_i$ at the intersection point.
-When computing the \textit{heights} $z_0-z_1$ we always regard the perturbation described above as negligibly small, i.e. take the limit of a family of perturbations becoming $C^0$ small.
+When computing the \textit{heights} $z_0-z_1$ we always regard the perturbation described above as negligibly small.
+One way to make this precise is as follows.
+Choose a family of perturbations $L_{i,t}$ of $L_i=L_{i,0}$, $t\in [0,1)$, so that $L_{i,t}\subset S$, $t\in(0,1)$, are related by a global isotopy of $S$, i.e. the topological structure remains the same and only areas of regions varies with $t$.
+(For example choose symplectic tubular neighborhoods of the $L_i$ and correspondingly linear families of perturbations.)
+Then morphisms spaces and structure maps counting immersed polygons stay constant with $t$ and only the indexing of the filtrations changes.
+As $t\to 0$, the filtrations converge since $z$-values of $L_{i,t}$ over intersection points in $S$ converge.
+The condition on the structure maps to be contractible (filtration preserving) is closed and hence holds in the limit.